Apache Iceberg connector

 DROP TABLE

-If the downstream Iceberg table already exists, data is written using the existing table schema.
-The system does not attempt to recreate the table.
+If the downstream Iceberg table already exists, the job uses the existing table schema for writes and does not create the table again.